Last Quarter on

 Moon after ascending node

-3 days after ascending node on 22 August 2005 at 23:05 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 6 September 2005 at 10:52 in ♎ Libra.
+3 days after ascending node on 22 August 2005 at 23:05 in ♈ Aries the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 6 September 2005 at 10:52 in ♎ Libra.

 Moon before northern standstill

-10 days since the previous standstill on 16 August 2005 at 03:16 in ♑ Capricorn when the Moon has reached South declination of ∠-28.409°, the lunar orbit is extending northward over the next 2 days to face maximum declination of ∠28.476° at the point of next northern standstill on 28 August 2005 at 23:42 in ♊ Gemini.
+10 days since the last southern standstill on 16 August 2005 at 03:16 in ♑ Capricorn when the Moon has reached South declination of ∠-28.409° the lunar orbit is extending northward over the next 2 days to face maximum declination of ∠28.476° at the point of next northern standstill on 28 August 2005 at 23:42 in ♊ Gemini.

 Syzygy in 8 days